teohrt/CREDO/README.md

 ### Create an API with two endpoints:
 1. countcaps/{someString}
-    a.
-Takes a string as input
+    * Takes a string as input
-    b.
-Returns the number of capital letters in the string.
+    * Returns the number of capital letters in the string.
-    c.
-Write unit tests.
+    * Write unit tests.
  2. weather/favorites
-    a.
-Takes no input
+    *  Takes no input
-    b.
-Looks up the weather in 5 zipcodes using openweather.org
+    * Looks up the weather in 5 zipcodes using openweather.org
-    c.
-Use go routines
+    * Use go routines
-    d.
-Use channels
+    * Use channels
-    e.
-Returns a JSON with an array of zipcode/tempature elements
+    * Returns a JSON with an array of zipcode/tempature elements
 ___
 ## How do I run it?